ChristianSchaible/victorian-child/src/components/Markdown/How.md

-Finding a Victorian child isn’t easy—they’re delicate, proper, and usually fainting somewhere in a parlor.
-Here’s a foolproof guide:
+Finding a Victorian child isn’t exactly easy—they’re fragile, overly proper, and probably fainting in a corner somewhere.
+But don’t worry, here’s your go-to guide:

 - **Check the Drawing Room**
-    - Most Victorian children are hiding behind velvet curtains, clutching a stiff collar, and practicing curtseys.
+  They love hiding behind heavy velvet curtains, clutching their lace collars, and practicing their little bows.

 - **Look for Fainting Couches**
-    - If there’s a small body collapsed dramatically on one, congratulations: you’ve found one.
+  Spot a tiny human dramatically passed out on one?
+Congrats—you’ve found your Victorian child.

 - **Follow the Etiquette Manuals**
-    - They carry tiny books on proper manners everywhere, like backpacks of doom.
+  They carry those everywhere.
+Think of them as doom-filled backpacks full of rules about forks.

 - **Listen for Gasps and Squeaks**
-    - A sudden shout, cough, or polite scream usually signals a startled Victorian child nearby.
+  Any sudden “oh my!” or delicate cough probably means you’re close.

 - **Check the Tea Table**
-    - Nothing terrifies a Victorian child more than a spilled teacup or someone daring to eat a cookie with their fingers.
+  A dropped spoon or someone daring to eat with their fingers is pure horror to them.

-**_Pro tip:_** Keep your smartphone, glitter, or TikTok ready.
-You’ll need it for maximum chaos once you’ve found them.
+**_Pro tip:_** Have your phone, some glitter, or a TikTok sound ready.
+Nothing sends them into a polite panic faster.